 US citizens do not require a visa to visit Costa Rica.
 Just bring a valid US passport.
 For citizens of other countries, please check with the Costa Rica Embassy or Consulate for information and requirements.

 For solo travelers, there is a $1,500 single-supplement fee—paid at the time of booking to secure a private room.
 Note that single rooms are reserved for adults, or for children over the age of 13.
 Children between the ages of 6 and 13 must be in a room accompanied by at least one adult.
 If you would like us to pair you with a roommate, that option may be available upon checkout—these spots are limited and available on a first-come, first-served basis.

 We have planned this trip for up to 20 adventurists.
 This departure is for members of The Fitler Club, their family and friends.
 This particular itinerary has been crafted specifically with families in mind and therefore may have young children, teenagers and adults of all ages traveling as guests.
 Please note the minimum age for this trip is 6 years old.

 This trip is led by an expert Modern Adventure trip leader.
 They're an experienced travel guide, a representative of Modern Adventure and your go-to person for questions or concerns on the trip.
 We’ll be joined throughout our adventure by local, expert guides who are deeply knowledgeable with respect to local cultures, customs and history and are passionate about sharing that with us.

 You may cancel on or before August 20, 2020 and receive a full refund minus a $500 per-person service fee.
-If you cancel between August 21 and October 18, there is a 50% cancellation fee.
+If you cancel on or after August 21, 2020, there is a 50% cancellation fee.
 On or after October 19 there is a 100% cancellation fee.
-We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases family/medical emergency or cases of the trip being canceled (See our Terms and Conditions for full details).
+We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases family/medical emergency or cases of the trip being canceled (see our Terms and Conditions for full details).